Why did Harry and Meghan leave the Royal Family, and where do they get their money?

 Harry and Meghan set up the Archewell charitable foundation, and entered into a number of commercial arrangements with private companies.

-In February 2024 the couple launched their Sussex.com website, which says they are "shaping the future through business and philanthropy".
+In February 2024 the couple launched their Sussex.com website, which said they were "shaping the future through business and philanthropy".

-In March 2024, Meghan launched what appeared to be a new lifestyle brand, American Riviera Orchard.
+In March 2024, Meghan launched what appeared to be a new lifestyle brand, American Riviera Orchard, named after a term used to describe the Santa Barbara area where she and her family live.

 American Riviera Orchard/Instagram Meghan, Duchess of Sussex, in a kitchen surrounded by mixing bowls and other equipmentAmerican Riviera Orchard/Instagram